mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Extras/WordPress/index.md

    After installation you can view this database for this instance of WordPress using phpMyAdmin, Sequel Pro, or           MySQLWorkbench.

 *  **Username:**
-   The WordPress admins username.
+   The WordPress admin's username.
    <div class="alert" role="alert">
    Note: You will need this username to login into your new of WordPress blog, please write this down.
    </div>

 *  **Password:**
-   The WordPress admins default password.
+   The WordPress admin's default password.
    <div class="alert" role="alert">
    Note: You will need this password to login into your new WordPress blog, please write this down.
    </div>